Image fusion is the process of combining relevant information in two or more images of a scene into a single

 (c)

-Fig. 2. (a), (b) Two images of books placed at different distances to the camera and obtained at different focus
+Fig. 2.
+Two books at different distances to the camera. (a) Image obtained by focusing the camera on the

-To obtain a license for this multi-focus image fusion software, follow this link =>
+image fusion software, follow this link =>

 Image Registration and Fusion Systems